Gratitude and Volunteering

 Involving kids in volunteering can have health benefits and give kids a sense of being part of the community.

-“Research shows that children who volunteer are usually more compassionate, empathetic, tolerant and do better in school,” says Dean Clinic - Child Psychiatrist Bhawani Ballamudi, MD.
+“Research shows that children who volunteer are usually more compassionate, empathetic, tolerant and do better in school,” says Dean Medical Group - Child Psychiatrist Bhawani Ballamudi, MD.
 “Research also shows that kids who volunteer are less likely to engage in risky behavior, because they feel that sense of community.”

 How to Get Kids Involved